trchicuong/discord-bot/README.md

 | `vi` | Vietnamese | `xh` | Xhosa | `yi` | Yiddish |
 | `zu` | Zulu | `id` | Indonesian | | |

+---
+### 💡 Feedback & Support
+If you have any questions or need assistance, join the support server [here](https://discord.gg/NNPDFufe4w).